Transformers: Prime: Casting

 On September 8, 2010, the show's voice actors were announced.
 Kline would later reveal that Hasbro Studios had placed high importance in getting Cullen and Frank Welker to reprise their roles as Optimus Prime and Megatron respectively.
 Steven Blum (Starscream) revealed in an interview that during recording of Transformers: Prime, he and the cast are given the scripts and "a couple of days [...] to figure out where the story is going".
 During New York Comic Con, 2011 it was announced that Tony Todd, who voiced The Fallen in Transformers: Revenge of the Fallen, would join the series in season two as Dreadwing.

 According to Adam Baldwin, Breakdown's voice actor, the reason for his character being killed off and being let go from the show was due to "budget cuts".

 Music

 Music in the series was composed by Brian Tyler.
 Tyler stated that when he approached to perform the music for the series, they wanted it to be "cinematic, thematic [and feature] classic scores, similar to Star Wars."
 Live orchestras were used to create the music.

 A soundtrack was released on March 6, 2012.

-Broadcast and Release
+Broadcast and release

 United States

 In the United States, Transformers: Prime aired on Hasbro and Discovery Communications-owned television network, The Hub.
 The show began broadcasting on November 29, 2010, continuing to December 3, 2010.
 The rest of season one began to air on February 11, 2011.
 Reruns of the series began airing on The CW as part of the Vortexx block on December 8, 2012, making Prime the first Hasbro Studios animated production to appear on United States terrestrial television.
 The series was added to Kabillion in July 2019.

+Reruns on Discovery Family ended in August 2023.